 TSGs are in charge of proposing and consolidating (among participating countries, stakeholders and EC) the priorities and Actions under their Pillar in the Action Plan.
-In cooperation with the National Coordinators, stakeholders and supported by the governance support projects, they are also in charge of Action Plan implementation, on all governance levels (macro-regional, national, regional and local).
+In cooperation with the National Coordinators, stakeholders and supported by the EGP, they are also in charge of Action Plan implementation, on all governance levels (macro-regional, national, regional and local).
 This is done through policy coordination and consolidation processes followed by operational implementation achieved by engagement of relevant managing authorities and stakeholder partnerships/networks.

 Members of Thematic Steering Groups in cooperation with the National Coordinators cooperate with responsible authorities (including managing authorities and NIPACs) at the appropriate level (national, regional, local, etc).
 They also cooperate with members of other Thematic Steering Groups on the operational level to achieve synergies and complementarities.

 The revised Action Plan is a ‘rolling document’, which implies that the Governing Board, National Coordinators and Thematic Steering Groups should remain attentive and adopt adequate actions if there is a need for adaptation.
-The Thematic Steering Groups assisted by the EUSAIR governance support structure will translate the actions into concrete project development processes and together with stakeholders bring added value to the region.
+The Thematic Steering Groups assisted by the EGPwill adopt the most suitable approaches to implement Actions and together with stakeholders bring added value to the region.

 Based on results of monitoring and evaluation, EC reports and observed trends in the region, the Thematic Steering Groups may propose to the GB readjustments of existing Actions or even new Actions to the Action Plan.

-Based on the generaltemplate of TSG Rules of Procedure adopted by the GB, each TSG shall define Rules of Procedure for its meetings aligned with the Common Rules of Procedure for all TSGs..
-Some.
-Some possible particularities, depending on the nature of a Pillar, can be respected, however, there are issues where common practice has to be implemented, regarding i.e the quorum, unanimity, majority needed for a decision etc. These rules are adopted by the GB.
+Governing Board provides a common general template for the Rules of Procedure governing the Thematic Steering Groups, proposing possible amendments and adopting in the GB the relevant Rules of Procedure.

 TSG functions include among other:

-Making appropriate efforts to contribute to the implementation of the in the Action Plan formulated Pillars priorities, objectives, actions, activities and indicator targets;
+Making appropriate efforts to contribute to the implementation of the the formulated Pillars priorities, objectives, actions, activities and indicator targets in the Action;

-Identifying Actions/activities/projects to be included in the Action Plan, ensuring that they comply with the Pillars’ objectives and needs, including crosscutting and horizontal aspects and ensuring their implementation;
+Identifying Actions/activities/projects to be included in the Action Plan, ensuring that they comply with the Pillars’ objectives and needs, including cross-cutting and horizontal topics, and ensuring their implementation and follow up.
+In this, possible funding source(s) should be identified as well. ;

 Preparing, monitoring and updating when necessary the Roadmap of Actions of the Pillars (e.g. detailing commonly agreed milestones, setting their deadlines, linking with related projects, tracking status of achievement etc.) where applicable and based on the Pillars needs;